tprasadtp/ubuntu-post-install/README.md

 ## Fix for latest Ubuntu Releases
 - **`-f` or `--fix`**

-  Usually it takes a while for additional Repositories (Docker.
-Google cloud SDK etc) to add support for latest release of Ubuntu.
+  Usually it takes a while for additional Repositories (Docker, Google Cloud SDK etc) to add support for latest release of Ubuntu.
 However we can use the previous release for which packages are available.
 So usually using packages built for previous release works fine most of the time.
 This is also good fix if you are running a alpha or beta release of Ubuntu.
   Following repositories  which use this fix.
   ```